tybottorff/bottorffdocs/notes/notes_for_self.md

 # High priority P576/AbATE/TN10 TODOs:
+ - **paper writing: what do we need new experiments/analyses (on current data) wise? what can we combine P576 with? draft main figs (what we have and also what we could have...), what does Josh have that we could add in? could consider just going as is for a brief communications style journal paper...**
  - **compare CD127 expression levels between 2 progenitor clusters (2 and 4) from Erin's T1DAL, can we differentiate between there being CD127+ only progenitors or also CD127- ones? i.e. relating to depleting IL7R blockade and assuming DP function necessary for benefit**
  - compare mean gene coverage for all genes in a gene set across sorts at a time somehow... this may be noisy as these aren't necessarily peaks...
  - fix mean peak code to work on genes with only 1 peak